CascadeSTEAM/cascadesteam.github.io/news/cascade-steam-community-update-may-2025.md

 ## Update

 April was an exciting month!
-We launched Cascade STEAM, [Community Groups](/community-groups), [Community Projects](/community-projects), and [Mentorship](/mentorship), and collaborated with [LinuxFest Northwest](https://lfnw.org) to organize and host the [LinuxFest Northwest 2025 Event](https://lfnw.org/schedule/).
+We launched Cascade STEAM, [Community Groups](/community-groups), [Community Projects](/community-projects), and [Mentorship](/mentorship).

+We also collaborated with [LinuxFest Northwest](https://lfnw.org) to organize and host the [LinuxFest Northwest 2025 Event](https://lfnw.org/schedule/).
 It was a blast!
 See the [LinuxFest Northwest 2025 YouTube Playlist](https://www.youtube.com/playlist?list=PLjDc7gDlIASRAcG0cxWYOnNGwFnykUMNZ) for recordings of the fest as they become available.

 New in May is the launch of the Cascade STEAM [Cyber](/cyber) and [Engineering](/engineering) [Community Groups](/engineering)!
 Closing at the end of May is registration for the [Summer Mentorship Program Cohort](/mentorship), which will begin in June with registered participants.